Caregiver Stress and Heart Disease Risk

 - His medications are complicated, and you realize you’re out of one he really needs to take on time.

-- Your daughter’s coming to help, but you fear it will be another session of finding fault with you.
+- Your daughter is coming to help, but you fear another session of finding fault with you.

 You know the feeling: your heart pounds, your palms sweat, your clench your jaw or think dire, unspeakable thoughts.
 You’re stressed, and you're putting your heart at risk.

-Chronic stress can wreak havoc on your health: damage to artery walls and immune system, head- and stomach aches, stress hormones racing through your bloodstream, and more.
+Chronic stress can wreak havoc on your health and your heart: damage to artery walls and immune system, headaches and stomach aches, stress hormones racing through your bloodstream and more.
 Not only can stress make you sick, it can affect how you care for others, how you react to routine situations, how you live your life.

 In other words, it's quite possible you're sabotaging yourself, compounding your stress by making poor choices.
-It may feel good at the moment, but it neither helps you do what you have to do nor solves your problem in any meaningful way.
+They may feel good in the moment, but your choices are probably not helping you do what you must accomplish or solving your problem in any meaningful way.

 Caring for Yourself

-Others rely on you to put them first.
-But if you don’t take care of yourself and that heart of yours, or if you're suffering from caregiver burnout, you won’t be here to care for or love the people who rely on you.
+But if you don't take care of yourself and that heart of yours, or if you're suffering from caregiver burnout, you won’t be around to care for or love the people who rely on you.